 An outdated process, locked in emails, was costing Traeger Grills millions in support costs and a customer satisfaction score that did not reflect their passionate brand community.
 A finger-in-the-dam approach meant complaints and costs increased yearly, while the underlying problems weren't being addressed.

-By moving to a remote, customer-first approach using StreemCore™ video, Traeger was able to pivot to a responsive omnichannel model, reduced their warranty spend by 51%, and now regularly reports CSAT scores above 90.
+By moving to a remote, customer-first approach using StreemCore™ live video, Traeger was able to pivot to a responsive omnichannel model, reduced their warranty spend by 51%, and now regularly reports CSAT scores above 90.

 Old habits die hard.
 Share the customer data.
 Include front-line teams in discovery, consideration, and training development.
 You may even need to give them overt permission to break old rules in service of delivering a new level of customer value.